sambecker/ase-palette/README.md

 # Access all colors, including those from groups, as a flat array
 palette.colors(include_from_groups: true).each do |color|
-  puts "Found color #{color.name}, which may or may not be in a group" end
+  puts "Found color #{color.name}, which may or may not belong to a group" end
 ```